Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Ideally, you should use at least 10 vol developer in a permanent dye if going darker as this will process properly, but 20 vol developer is better in most cases if you tend to experience a lot of hair color fading.
-For shades that will be lighter than your starting color, use 20 vol for up to 2 levels of lift, 30 vol for up to 3 levels, or 40 vol developer for up to 4 levels of lift as a rough guide but refer to manufacturer directions for your own brand.
+For shades that will be lighter than your starting color, use 20 vol for up to 2 levels of lift, 30 vol for up to 3 levels, or 40 vol developer for up to 4 levels of lift as a rough guide but refer to the manufacturer directions for your own brand.

-Alternatively, use salon dye instead and this is better in every way because box dyes are already notorious for fading—it's part of their business model to make you need to buy their products more often!
+Alternatively, use salon dye instead, and this is better in every way because box dyes are already notorious for fading—it's part of their business model to make you need to buy their products more often!

-The biggest factor involved in exacerbating or decreasing fading besides how you apply your new shade, is how you choose to wash your hair after dyeing.
+The biggest factor involved in exacerbating or decreasing fading besides how you apply your new shade is how you choose to wash your hair after dyeing.
 This includes the type of shampoo you use, how you use the shampoo, and how often you wash your hair.

-Shampoo is great for cleaning your hair because it emulsifies oils and all the other grime present allowing it to be carried out of the hair by water.
-Unfortunately, this also works on hair dye and shampoo tends to cause a little of your new color to be washed out every time you wash your hair.
+Shampoo is great for cleaning your hair because it emulsifies oils and all the other grime present, allowing it to be carried out of the hair by water.
+Unfortunately, this also works on hair dye, and shampoo tends to cause a little of your new color to be washed out every time you wash your hair.

-Part of this problem comes down to your dye application as the shampoo is washing out dye molecules that didn't set inside the hair properly and instead stained the outside.
+Part of this problem comes down to your dye application, as the shampoo is washing out dye molecules that didn't set inside the hair properly and instead stained the outside.
 For this reason, fixing problems with your application is already helping you before you even address your hair washing habits.
 However, some amount of permanent dye will break down a little over time and be washed out of the hair too.

 The types of shampoos that are more likely to increase hair fading include: